smogelmose/Embodied-interaction/README.md

 ## 8. Discussion

-The system demonstrates that kinesthetically dense literary text can serve as annotation substrate for Effort-driven generative systems.
-The Larboulette and Gibet formulas that ground the visual parameterisation are the same formulas typically applied to motion capture data; only the data source differs.
-This extends the input set for Effort-driven embodied-interaction systems beyond performed movement.
+This system demonstrates that effort-driven generative systems can use literary texts with dense kinesthetic information as a foundation for annotations.
+The Larboulette and Gibet formulas that underpin the visual parameterization are the same formulas that are typically employed with motion capture data; the only distinction is in the data source.
+For Effort-driven embodied-interaction systems, this expands the set of inputs beyond performed movement.

-Three further observations emerge from running the piece.
-First, the polyphonic audio architecture made the multi-voice character of Kafka's prose audible in a way that the text alone cannot make explicit; lifting and muting individual layers reveals which voices carry which Effort qualities at each passage.
-Second, the use of de Meijer-derived emotional correlates of Effort constellations to direct ElevenLabs v3 TTS via audio tags is, to the author's knowledge, novel; the voice does not merely read the text, it performs the Effort quality of the text.
-Third, the deployed configuration via the Render relay shows that an embodied-interaction piece anchored in a desktop application (TouchDesigner) can be made publicly accessible without exposing the artist's machine, by using a small public relay between the local renderer and the public browser.
+In a way that the text alone cannot express, the polyphonic audio architecture made Kafka's prose's multi-voice character audible; by lifting and muting individual layers, one can see which voices carry which Effort qualities at each passage.
+The use of de Meijer-derived emotional correlates of Effort constellations to direct ElevenLabs v3 TTS via audio tags is a novel approach.
+The voice not only reads the text, but also performs the Effort quality of the text.

-The proposed text-as-movement-substrate claim is bounded.
-Not all prose qualifies.
-Kafka works because every paragraph foregrounds physical struggle; texts dominated by interior monologue or psychological abstraction would not allow comparable Effort traceability.
-Beckett, Bernhard, and Kleist are candidates that share kinesthetic density and would be productive next tests.
+The proposed assertion that text is a movement base is restricted.
+Not every piece of prose meets the criteria.
+In Kafka's writing, every paragraph focuses on physical struggle.
+Texts that are mostly about internal monologue or psychological abstraction would not make it possible to track effort in the same way.

 ## 9. Limitations

-The annotation is single-analyst; there is no inter-rater reliability check.
-Fdili Alaoui et al. [3] used certified LMA practitioner annotation as ground truth for training their computational models; this project would be strengthened by replacing the author's annotation with a certified practitioner's, ideally with multiple annotators to enable inter-rater agreement.
+There is no inter-rater reliability check; the annotation is single-analyst only.
+The computational models of Fdili Alaoui et al. [3] were trained using certified LMA practitioner annotation as ground truth.
+This project would be enhanced by substituting the author's annotation with that of a certified practitioner, preferably with multiple annotators to facilitate inter-rater agreement.

-The de Meijer Drive-to-emotion mapping is interpretive, not direct empirical.
-De Meijer tested Effort feature combinations, not Action Drives.
-The associations used here are plausible because Drives are constructed from the exact dimensions de Meijer measured, but the routing is interpretation, not measurement.
+De Meijer's mapping of drive to emotion is interpretive rather than empirical.
+In his tests, De Meijer looked at combinations of Effort features instead of Action Drives.
+Because Drives are built using the precise dimensions de Meijer measured, the associations used here are believable; however, the routing is interpretation rather than quantification.

-The `ld_flow` descriptor is computed from the jerk of the annotated flow channel itself, so it measures meta-variability of that channel rather than the Flow Effort of the described movement directly.
-In a sensor-based implementation, `ld_flow` would be computed from jerk of position data across all axes.
+The ld_flow descriptor is calculated from the jerk of the annotated flow channel, which means that it measures the meta-variability of the channel rather than the Flow Effort of the described movement directly.
+In a sensor-based implementation, ld_flow would be calculated by summing the jerk of position data across all axes.

-Audio uses Effort as a design-time curation principle for asset selection (which audio tags, which body vox file, which drone loop), not as a runtime control signal.
-Only the visual layer is continuously runtime-modulated by descriptors.
-Symmetry between visual and audio modulation is a worthwhile future direction.
+Audio employs Effort as a design-time curation principle for asset selection, including the selection of particular audio tags, body vox files, and drone loops, rather than as a runtime control signal.
+It is only the visual layer that is continuously runtime-modulated by descriptors.
+Visual and audio modulation that are symmetrical is a viable direction for the future.

-The system is a forward chain, not a closed loop: the viewer's body state does not influence the system.
-A version that closes this loop through psychophysiological measurements would more fully realize Dourish's [2] embodied-interaction principle.
+Instead of being a closed loop, the system is a forward chain, meaning that the viewer's physical condition has no bearing on it.
+A version that completes this loop through psychophysiological measurements would more fully realize Dourish's [2] embodied-interaction principle.

-A planned listener evaluation was not conducted within the scope of this mini-project.

 ## 10. Future Work

-Three directions:

-**Listener evaluation.** A protocol for an N=12-15 study is drafted.
-Listeners would experience the piece in two conditions (visual+audio, audio only) and rate perceived Effort and emotional correlates per passage.
-This would test whether the Effort qualities encoded by the system are received by the listener as designed.

-**Multi-text generalization.** The text-as-movement-substrate claim is bounded to kinesthetically dense prose.
-Testing the same pipeline on other works of art would establish whether the annotation method transfers across kinesthetically dense texts of different periods and styles.

-**Closing the audio/visual asymmetry.** Currently visuals respond to descriptors at runtime while audio uses Effort only at design time.
-A future version could modulate granular synthesis or live audio processing parameters (filter cutoff, grain density, spatial position) directly from the descriptor stream, making the audio modulation symmetric with the visual modulation.
+A two-condition listener study should be used to confirm perceived effort.
+The method should also be tested on different texts that are kinesthetically dense, and the audio modulation should respond in real time to match the visual system.

 ## 11. AI Use

-The author used Anthropic Claude (LLM) for general project organization, code review, and editing of supporting documents.
-ElevenLabs (paid Pro tier, commercial rights) was used to generate the audio assets for narration, body vocalization, drones, and sound effects.
-Cursor (IDE) provided routine code completion.
-None of these tools were used for BESS annotation, theoretical framing, or methodological decisions of the project.
+Anthropic Claude (LLM) was implemented by the author for the purpose of organizing the project, reviewing the code, and editing the supporting documents.
+Narration, body vocalization, drones, and sound effects were all made with ElevenLabs (Pro).
+Code completion was routinely provided by the cursor (IDE).
+The project's methodological choices, theoretical framing, and BESS annotation did not make use of these tools.

 ## 12. Conclusion

-This project presents *Metamorphic Efforts*, a generative audiovisual system that translates the opening section of Kafka's *The Metamorphosis* into a real-time embodied interaction experience driven by Laban Movement Analysis Effort qualities.
-By inverting the conventional LMA pipeline and locating the moving body in literary prose rather than in a performed body, the project demonstrates that kinesthetically dense literary text can serve as annotation substrate for Effort-driven generative systems.
-The five-layer polyphonic audio and the integrated visual field together render the same Effort trajectory across multiple modalities, and the deployed configuration via a Render relay makes the piece publicly accessible without exposing the artist's machine.
-The main limitation is that the system is a forward chain rather than a closed loop, and that the annotation is single-analyst; both are addressable in future work.
-The contribution is methodological: extending the input set for Effort-driven embodied-interaction systems beyond performed movement to include kinesthetically dense literary prose.
+Metamorphic Efforts is a project that shows a generative audiovisual system that turns the first part of Kafka's "The Metamorphosis" into a real-time embodied interaction experience based on the qualities of Laban Movement Analysis Effort.
+By putting the moving body in literary prose instead of a performed body, the project shows that kinesthetically dense literary text can be used as a base for annotations in effort-driven generative systems.
+The integrated visual field and the five-layer polyphonic audio work together to show the same Effort trajectory in different ways.
+The primary limitation is that the system is a forward chain rather than a closed loop, and the annotation is single-analyst.
+However, both aspects can be addressed in future research.
+The assertion is methodological in nature, as it extends the input set for Effort-driven embodied-interaction systems to include kinesthetically dense literary prose in addition to performed movement.

 ## References